Asbury University Admission Requirements

 |Less than 18||Low||<48%|

 You will need very good grades in high school to get into Asbury University.
 The average high school GPA of the admitted freshman class at Asbury University was 3.66 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #2 in Kentucky for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as Asbury University accepts 70% of students who apply.

 |High School GPA||Freshmen Within Range||Admission Chances|